-Enterprises, flooded with massive amounts of raw, unstructured data, or Big Data, are deploying a range of scientific methods to extract actionable insights from Big Data, accelerated by the growth of the Internet of Things (IoT).
+Enterprises, flooded with massive amounts of raw, unstructured data, or Big Data, are deploying a range of scientific methods to extract actionable insights from Big Data, which the growth of the Internet of Things (IoT) has accelerated.

 The study of Big Data to gain business intelligence is known as data science.
 Insights from data science, processed via algorithms, processes, and systems, help organizations tap into new markets and demographics, measure effectiveness, and lower their costs.

-Enhance your skill set and give a boost to your career with the Data Science Bootcamp Program.
+Enhance your skill set and give a boost to your career with the Data Science Bootcamp.
 Get certified today.

 No wonder why there is an ever-increasing demand for specialists in the data science field.
-Skilled and certified data science experts, or data scientists, according to Glassdoor, are the highest-paid IT professionals in the US, with an annual average salary of $110,000.
+Skilled and certified data science experts, or data scientists, according to Glassdoor, are one of the highest-paid IT professionals in the US, with an annual average salary of $119,235.

 For Software Engineers Transitioning to Data Science